Journalism and the Writing Professions Faculty

 Michael Bobelian is a journalist, author and lawyer whose coverage has included work on legal affairs, corporate crime and human rights.

-He has written for Forbes.com, the Washington Monthly, California Lawyer Magazine, Reuters and the New York Law Journal, where he worked as a staff reporter.
-His media appearances include C-Span’s BookTVand NPR.
+He has written for Forbes.com, Washington Post, Los Angeles Times, the Washington Monthly, Reuters and the New York Law Journal, where he worked as a staff reporter.
+His media appearances include C-Span’s BookTV, NPR, and dozens of radio programs and podcasts.

 Location: VC 7-263